 Sarah is Chair of the CWB Welding Foundation and Vice-Chair of the Canadian Centre for Women in Science, Engineering, Trades and Technology (WinSETT Centre).

-Ricardo’s work centres on policy research, writing and advocacy related to the adoption of artificial intelligence and new technology, as well as the alignment of labor market needs and training.
+Ricardo’s work centres on policy research, writing and advocacy related to the adoption of artificial intelligence and new technology, as well as the alignment of labour market needs and training.
 He holds a Bachelor of Arts degree in Political Science from Concordia University.

 Alex oversees the operational activities for Polytechnics Canada and the CEO.
 She is also responsible for planning and executing projects and events that support the association’s advocacy initiatives and raise awareness about the polytechnic model of education.
 Alex holds a Master of Arts in Brand Management from Coventry University and a Bachelor of Communication and Media Studies from Carleton University.